THE DOVER WAR MEMORIAL PROJECT

 Gould, J.

 She was buried at Buckland, D 24, with Mrs Scott, her daughter, and Mr Head, her son, following.
-There were no flowers, by request.
+There were no flowers by request

 Hall family, courtesy Dover ExpressHall, F. A.

-Francis Amos Hall died during an air raid on 19th March 1916, aged seven years and eleven months.
+Francis Amos Hall died during an air raid on 19 March 1916, aged seven years and eleven months.

-His father was a railway guard, and had just left Dover on the London train.
+His father was a railway guard and had just left Dover on the London train.
 He could not be informed of the tragedy until his train reached London.
-He had the distressing experience of having his dead son sent out again from the hospital before he could claim him, the blood unwashed from his face, as the hospital staff were overwhelmed by casualties from the raid.
+He had the distressing experience of having his dead son sent out again from the hospital before he could claim him, the blood unwashed from his face as the hospital staff were overwhelmed by casualties from the raid.
 Later he expressed his gratitude to the many people who had sheltered and comforted his wife "as best they could" until his return.

-Francis Hall, headstone, by Joyce Banks
+Francis Hall, headstone, by Joyce BanksThe headstone on the grave reads:

 In Loving Memory